llauderesv/mweb-database-api/README.md

 ```
 having($column_name, $operator, $value);
 ```
-This method accepts three parameters.
-The first parameter is the column name.
+This method accepts three parameters.<br />
+The first parameter is the column name.<br />
 The second parameter is the operator that you will use.
-The third parameter is the value
+The third parameter is the value<br />

 #### Example: